 The Decade Hybrid is a brand new boot that uses technologies like the heel locker, the SPIN system and the popcorn outsole.
 All these to make a beauty like the Decade Hybrid.
 This new edition is not as hard as the Domain but not as soft as the Edge.
 It's our team riders first choice due to its extremely secure yet comfortable fit.
 We can find the SPIN system which is great to close the upper part of the boot.
 It also gives you the opportunity to boost through the pistes much faster as this system is meant to reduce the time to close your boots.
 The popcorn outsole is made to absorb all shocks while riding and therefore gives your heels more protection.

-DECADE HYBRID

 IF IT

 SUCKS

 WE DIDN'T

 MAKE IT

 RIDE SNOWBOARDS 1-800-757-5806

 their products more durable and more sustainable.
-They plan to introduce Rise by Bloom more broadly in the collection throughout the years ahead and get rid of the industry standard EVA step by step.
+They plan to introduce Rise by Bloom more broadly in it is one of the most modern and intuitive designs. of the industry standard EVA step by step.

-Nitro uses 6P free reinforcements which meet international norms and recycled rubber for its outsoles wherever technically possible.
+international norms and recycled rubber for its outsoles wherever technically possible.
 Same for Flux, which is focused on reducing excessive packaging and selecting recycled materials.
 Companies like F2 and Nidecker are working on having zero emissions and self-sufficiency using solar panels, car pooling, and E-transport devices at offices.

 At Head, sustainability became the top priority and they call it Rethink: "we address sustainability in every decision we are making and we keep improving year by year."

 WHAT'S NEXT?